hossambd/hossambd.github.io/_projects/lazyimageloader.md

 #### 📸 Java Studio Gallery Project

 This project was an exploratory build designed to create a photo studio gallery system using ***Java EE*** technologies, ***Spring***, ***Hibernate***, and ***JSP***.
 It demonstrates a hybrid web architecture combining server-side rendering (via JSP) and an angular.js integration exploratively.
 The project reflects experimentation with both traditional MVC and modern single-page app patterns.
 It is different than the gallery-loader repo as this version includes JSP pages and the gallery-loader excludes the JSP from the code base.
 This app was the origninal created to set up a java app that evolved into expoloring the angular framework aspect of the design.
-[Gallery Loader](/projects/java-projects/gallery-loader) is the second rendition of this app that excludes the jsp functionality.

 ##### 🎯 Project Purpose
 To manage and display a list of photography studios and their associated images in a responsive gallery interface, supporting CRUD operations (Create, Read, Update, Delete) through a Java-based backend.